KENT-OTTAWA-MUSKEGON FOREIGN-TRADE ZONE #189

 A designated zone established for an individual company for a particular purpose at a specified location.
 These types are used when the firms activity cannot be accommodated inside a Magnet Site.
 Usage -driven sites or subzones must receive written support of its project from the Grantee and Customs Border Protection Port Director prior to submitting an application to the National FTZ Board.

 Kent-Ottawa-Muskegon FTZ has several activated usage-driven sites and/or "subzones."
-To learn more about usage-driven sites or "subzones" click the link Facts about Foreign-Trade Usage-Driven Sites.
+To learn more about usage-driven sites or "subzones" click the link below Facts about Foreign-Trade Usage-Driven Sites.